Louis de Maud'huy: Biography

 During the First Battle of the Aisne, de Maud'huy crossed the Aisne at Pontavert on 13 September 1914 and captured Corbeny, Craonne and the eastern tip of Chemin des Dames.
-As a result of this, he was promoted to Divisional General, became Legion of Honour commander for his courage and was considered a specialist of night attacks.
+As a result of this, he was promoted to Divisional General, became a Commander of the Legion of Honour for his courage and was considered a specialist of night attacks.
 He assumed command of the French Tenth Army on the 29 September 1914 to extend northward the de Curières de Castelnau Second Army in the beginning of the Race to the Sea.
 Then the French Tenth Army attacked the advancing German forces on 1 October, initially experiencing success until they reached the town of Douai.
 There, the German Sixth Army launched a counter-attack along with additional attacks from three corps of the German First, Second and Seventh Armies: de Maud'huy lost Lens and was forced to withdraw towards Arras.

 From 2 April to 3 November 1915, he was named to the head of the Seventh Army.
 From 2 April 1916 to 24 January 1917 he was in charge of the 15th Corps which meant a downgrading for him.
 On 25 January 1917, he was replaced by General de Riols de Fonclare and named to the head of the French 11th Army Corps involved in the Third Battle of the Aisne.
 As well as his chief General Duchêne, he was relieved of his command by French Prime Minister Georges Clemenceau on 2 June 1918, when Germans were seemingly within reach of Paris, and replaced by General Niessel.
-With the liberation of Metz on November 1918, Marshal Foch appointed him its Military Governor.
+With the liberation of Metz in November 1918, Marshal Foch appointed him its Military Governor.
 After the war he entered politics.
 From 16 November 1919 to his death, he was elected to parliament as a deputy of National Bloc for Moselle.
 In July 1920, he became the first Chief Scout of Scouts de France.
-Legion of Honour Grand Cross, he died in Paris on 16 July 1921.
-His remains are commemorated in the Invalides.
+A Grand Cross of the Legion of Honour, he died in Paris on 16 July 1921.
+His remains are entombed in the Invalides.